Kezzryn/Advent-of-Code/2019/README.md

 ### [Day 9](Day%2009) - Sensor Boost
 - **Problem:** Intcode computer extension, now with more address modes.
-- **Solution:** Just as in the Synacore puzzle, I really struggled with getting the modes right.
+- **Solution:** Just as in the Synacor puzzle, I really struggled with getting the modes right.
 Returning the value vs. the value at an address is my bane.
 In the end I had to refer to [reddit]( https://www.reddit.com/r/adventofcode/comments/e8aw9j/2019_day_9_part_1_how_to_fix_203_error/) to resolve the conflict.

 ### [Day 10](Day%2010) - Monitoring Station
 - **Problem:** Let's learn trig!